wp-plugins/wg-bitly-shortener/readme.txt

 Click statistics is shown for each post and also as a dashboard widget (can be toggled).

+= Todo =
+* Ability to use own domain
+* Generate shortlinks for all existing posts

 == Installation ==

 1. Download the plugin and extract it into `/wp-content/plugins/`.